Community Benefit Financial Company Emergency Fund

 In response to COVID-19, the Otto Bremer Trust (OBT) established a $50 million emergency fund through its Community Benefit Financial Company (CBFC) subsidiary to provide financial support to Minnesota, Wisconsin, North Dakota, and Montana nonprofits and other community organizations impacted by and responding to the pandemic.

-This second phase of work by the fund will focus on deploying capital to rebuild community assets, such as damaged infrastructure, small businesses hurt by the economic crisis, and investments to replace or retain critical services.
-We will do this by assembling a network of intermediaries, including community development financial institutions (CDFIs), community development corporations (CDCs), and other lenders in OBT’s four-state region who can efficiently deploy capital in accordance with the fund’s stated purpose.
+The fund continues to focus on deploying capital to rebuild community assets, such as damaged infrastructure, small businesses hurt by the economic crisis, and investments to replace or retain critical services.
+A network of intermediaries, including community development financial institutions (CDFIs), community development corporations (CDCs), and other lenders in OBT’s four-state region have been working to deploy capital in accordance with the fund’s stated purpose.

 If you haven’t already, sign up for Emergency Fund updates and other Otto Bremer Trust news by visiting our news subscription page.